WAYNE COUNTY, TENNESSEE

 According

-to the Wayne County Historical Society’s publication of the Wayne County
+to the Wayne County Historical Society’s publication of the Wayne County Cemetery book, Union Soldier

-Cemetery book, Union Soldier John Woolbright was buried here.
-In the late
+John Woolbright was buried here.
+In the late 1930’s, a Government

-this site formerly recognizing his burial place.
-He was said to have been
+recognizing his burial place.
+He was said to have been killed in a skirmish

-killed in a skirmish between Union & Confederate soldiers in 1862-1864.
+between Union & Confederate soldiers in 1862-1864.
+Woolbright was said to

-Woolbright was said to be a native of Giles County, Tennessee.
+be a native of Giles County, Tennessee.
 There is no marker

 here and according to my sources, it has been missing several years.
 A chain

-link fence encircles the grave site as can be seen in the photo’s.
+link fence encircles the grave site as can be seen in the photos.

 Another